Not Your Average Office

 With all of the detailed assistance provided by Tamlite Lighting, you might think this project took a while to plan and get up and running.

 “From quoting to finish and with everything customized,” said Higgins, “the entire project took two months.”

 The process was so smooth and the results were so immaculate that the new Farland Corp facility now stands as a model for other potential clients.

 “The fact that we have this locally is great because it can be an example for other customers,” said Higgins.
 “The end user likes to show it off because he’s very happy with it.”

 And the customer isn’t the only one satisfied with the outcome of the project.

 “The project came out amazing!
 Thank you CES for giving us the opportunity to make this project a reality,” said TAMCO VP of Operations Jordan McGinn.

 Everything seemed to easily fall into place, and much of that is because of the consistent communication between City Electric Supply, Tamlite Lighting, and the customer.

-“The best part about this project was the teamwork,” reflected Higgins.
-“The customer was willing to work with us and let us suggest things and see them through, and that’s why it turned out so well.
+“The best part about this project?
+The teamwork,” reflected Higgins.
+“The customer worked with us and let us suggest things.
 Everyone was helpful, and the feedback has reflected that.”